Octavius-Dante/Tetra-Proxima/NODE_MicroService/Readme.md

 - [X] Create New folder in VS code
 - [X] perform npm init in terminal (pre-req node js to be installed)
-- [X] add start script to launch the .js file in pacakge.json
+- [X] add start script to launch the .js file in package.json
 - [X] create file (server.js)
-- [X] node eco system npmjs.com site offers millions of modules available at disposal for resue we choose express module from this link to create a web server (using the code) https://www.npmjs.com/package/express
+- [X] node eco system npmjs.com site offers millions of modules available at disposal for reuse we choose express module from this link to create a web server (using the code) https://www.npmjs.com/package/express
 - [X] install the package express in terminal (npm install express)
-- [X] Create /webapp/ fodler and add 3 files (index.html, test.html, vendor.json)
+- [X] Create /webapp/ folder and add 3 files (index.html, test.html, vendor.json)
 - [X] Create manifest.yml file in main directory
 - [X] Deploy the app to BTP account